 Because of the rider’s susceptibility, bicycle accidents are sometimes deadly or result in catastrophic injuries, even when the rider wears protective gear such as helmets, knee and elbow padding, and gloves.
 Bicyclists must follow the same regulations of the road as motor vehicles for the most part.
 The S.C.
 Department of Health and Environmental Control emphasizes the importance of wearing a helmet and to check your tires, brakes, and wheels before riding.

-Contact a South Carolina bicycle accident attorney at Mickelsen Dalton for a free consultation if you have been hurt or lost a loved one in a bicycle accident.
-Our personal injury lawyers in South Carolina lawyer can assist you in obtaining reasonable compensation for all injuries experienced as a result of a bicycle accident.
+Contact a South Carolina bicycle accident lawyer at Mickelsen Dalton for a free consultation if you have been hurt or lost a loved one in a bicycle accident.
+Our personal injury lawyers can assist you in obtaining reasonable compensation for all injuries experienced as a result of a bicycle accident.
 To get started on your case right now, give us a call.

 Our South Carolina bike accident attorneys have trusted trial lawyers and tenacious advocates that represent the unheard by giving them a voice, helping those who need it most.
 When you hire us, you will get: